 Not everyone likes to take risks.
 Some people see risks as a great way to ruin a good thing, while others feel like their day is ruined without some risk.
 Those differing viewpoints can be a challenge when you’re married.
 If your spouse doesn’t have any risk tolerance and you get all fired up by finding “the next great idea” you may want to invest in a kickboxing class or Advil.

-Scott and I differ in our level of risk tolerance.
+Megan and I differ in our level of risk tolerance.
 Quite a bit!
 But we have devised a healthy way to honor both of our natural instincts.
 Understanding our Money Personalities was a game-changer for our marriage.

 Sound like fun?
 It actually is!